Welcome to my last blog in the Madrid series. If you have read any of my last blogs on the subject:

 The consequence of this system is that it’s really important to get all of your subclasses covered in a trademark registration.
-If you don’t cover off all the relevant subclasses, there’s a chance your exact mark could be registered in China within the same Nice class.
+If you don’t cover all the relevant subclasses, there’s a chance your exact mark could be registered in China within the same Nice class.
 The Nice class may be the same but the specification will simply list goods within a different subclass.
-This peculiarity has generated a whole new line of business for the advantageous!
+This peculiarity of trademark filing in China has generated a whole new line of business for the advantageous!

 What is Best Practice?
 The accepted view is that an applicant should file to cover at least one good in each subclass to give themselves some defensive protection.

 In an ideal world, if China is an important market, you’d use a Chinese associate who is completely au fait with the subclassification system and will file for goods right across all the subclasses within a Nice class.
 At this stage, intention to use – a declaration of use – is not required.
 So this strategy of covering off all the subclasses, even with goods or services you have no intention to use on, is quite valid and acceptable.

 Best Practice is really hard to achieve via the Madrid Protocol – luck has a lot to do with it, and luck is not something that we recommend relying on if trademark filing in China is crucial to your business.
 The applicant actually has no say in the subclassification(s) assigned to their Chinese national application.
 They must rely on the Chinese Examiner to put a particular good in a particular subclass.
 And generally there is no way to appeal classification.
 There’s a high reliance on luck!